ONElua/AdrenalineBubbleManager/README.md

     *Resizes the icon.dds to full bubble and sets the  pic1 as bg0 for the chosen bubble.
 (Changes get reverted with db update)*
   ![header](icon0dds.png)

+As an advice, you must create the custom bubble's PBoots first, after that, you can use the option ICON0.DDS for a complete bubble customization.

 ### Changelog 2.1 ###
 - Now you can press [] to **install M33 driver** from start screen (for iso/cso files only).
 - NEW OPTION ICON0.DDS: Added the option to use **pic1.png** to show as **bg0.png**, and to set icon.dds to be shown in full bubble (but, to use this feature, te game must have been booted once and changes will revert after a db rebuild).